What is zoledronic acid?

 How long zoledronic acid is given for depends on why you are having the treatment.

-- If you are having zoledronic acid to help prevent the cancer coming back, you will have an infusion once every 6 months for 3 to 5 years.
+• If you are having zoledronic acid to help prevent cancer coming back, you will have an infusion once every 6 months for 3 to 5 years.

-- If you are having zoledronic acid to reduce pain or strengthen your bones, you usually have an infusion every 3 to 4 weeks.
+• If you are having zoledronic acid to reduce pain or strengthen your bones, you usually have an infusion every 3 to 4 weeks.
 You may also need to take calcium and vitamin D supplements.
-You usually need to take zoledronic acid for at least 2-3 months before it has the maximum effect on your bones.
-After that, you can usually take it for as long as it is working well
+You usually need to take zoledronic acid for at least 2 to 3 months for it to have the full effect on your bones.
+After that, you can usually take it for as long as it is working well.

 Your doctor will tell you more about your treatment and how long you may need to have it.